 - Handle claims-free reductions in force and plant closings.

 - Negotiate high profile collective bargaining agreements.

 - Advise on strike administration and injunction relief to protect management rights.

 - Maintain an excellent approvals rate before the U.S. Citizenship and Immigration Services.

-In every engagement, our clients benefit from the knowledge and experience of our credentialed attorneys, some of whom are ranked as Leading Lawyers by Chambers and Partners Latin America and Global Guides and ranked among The Best Lawyers in Puerto Rico 2016.
 One of the ways we serve our clients is by keeping them informed about developments and legislation that may affect their businesses - to this end, we lead regular seminars and round table discussions.
 Accomplished thought leaders, our attorneys also regularly speak, lecture and write on various labor and employment related topics.

 We provide our clients with outstanding counsel on:

 Helping new and existing businesses and individual entrepreneurs obtain the visas they need to establish a presence in Puerto Rico.
 Read more...

 Offering clients strategic, preventive counsel that helps them minimize - and avoid - the risk of litigation.
 Read more...